jchen257/cse15l-lab-reports/week-10-lab.md

 * I would add another if statement.
 In this if statement, I would check if the index of the parentheses is right after the index of the closing bracket to see if it is actually a link.

 **Where I Would Add It and What Should Be Fixed**
-* The while loop of the `getLinks` method should be fixed so I would add another if statment in there
+* The while loop of the `getLinks` method should be fixed so I would add another if statement in there
 ```
 while(currentIndex < markdown.length()) {
             int nextOpenBracket = markdown.indexOf("[", currentIndex);